Fiber Overview – The Current State of High-Speed Internet

-The Rock Island/OPALCO Smart Energy Plan allows you to invest in two important upgrades at the same time.
-With this unique program, you can add both fiber optic internet (FTTP) and smart home technology to your home or business.
-Best of all, you can finance the cost on your OPALCO power bill at 2% interest over 10 years.
+The Rock Island/OPALCO Smart Energy Plan allows you to invest in two essential upgrades simultaneously.
+With this unique program, you can add fiber optic internet (FTTP) and smart home technology to your home or business.
+Best of all, you can finance the cost on your OPALCO power bill at 2% interest over ten years.
 You will see your monthly Smart Energy fee as a separate line on your monthly bill for the duration of the program.
 Learn more about this great energy-saving program today,

 Get Started Today

 There are thousands who can connect to our fiber network as an individual right now.
 Our network is growing on a daily basis and we have an individual program that will allow you to connect directly to our fiber distribution lines.
 Complete our Fiber Inquiry form if you believe you can connect directly to our fiber network.